AMERICA FIRST

 Empowering American Citizen Workers for a Stronger Future

 For generations, America’s strength has come from its people—hardworking citizens who built tight-knit communities, shared a sense of purpose, and believed in the promise of opportunity.

-But over decades, the heavy reliance on foreign labor—now 5.6 million non-citizen workers in 2025—has reshaped our society.
+But over decades, the heavy reliance on foreign labor—now ~32.3 million documented, working non-citizen workers and student enrollments serving U.S. corporations and universities in 2025—has reshaped our society.
 It’s brought diversity, yes, but it’s also left many Americans feeling sidelined in their own workplaces, priced out of their neighborhoods, and disconnected from the nation they call home.

-Since the 1940s, foreign labor has been a cornerstone of America’s economy, from the Bracero Program’s agricultural workers to today’s H-1B visa holders in tech.
+A Changing America: The Social Cost of Foreign Labor Since the 1940s, foreign labor has been a cornerstone of America’s economy, from the Bracero Program’s agricultural workers to today’s H-1B visa holders in tech.

-Today, 5.6 million non-citizen workers—1.35 million on visas, 150,000 new green card holders, and 4.1 million undocumented—fill roles in tech, agriculture, healthcare, and hospitality.
 While their contributions are real, the social toll on American citizens has been steep.

 What’s been lost?
 The tight-knit communities of the past, where neighbors knew each other and invested in their hometowns.
 The workplace fairness that gave every American a shot at success.
 The belief that hard work could lift anyone up.
 And, perhaps most critically, the trust that our nation prioritizes its own citizens.